Bridging the Gap Between Collective Motility and Epithelial-Mesenchymal Transitions through the Active Finite Voronoi

-Here, we characterize cell clustering by first identifying the giant cluster~\cite{meder2006phase} and analyzing the normalized giant cluster size, defined as $N_{GC}/N\equiv(\text{number of cells in the giant cluster})/(\text{total cell number }N )\in(0, 1]$, which serves as an order parameter for cluster formation.
+Here, we characterize cell clustering by first identifying the ``giant cluster''~\cite{meder2006phase}, which is the largest connected cluster within the cellular system, and then analyzing the normalized giant cluster size, defined as which serves as an order parameter for cluster formation.
 For any instantaneous configuration, we consider two cells to belong to the same contiguous cluster if they share a contacting edge (presented as blue straight edges in Fig.~\ref{fig:sample}), or equivalently, when the distance between their centers is less than $2l$.
 In Fig. \ref{fig:cluster}(a), we plot the $N_{GC}/N$ as a function of the motility parameter $v_0$, for tissues at various values of $P_0$ and fixed $\Lambda=0.2$.
 A motility-driven dispersal transition is observed: at low $v_0$, cells form a single giant cluster corresponding to $N_{GC} = N$.
 Larger $v_0$ values cause a break-up into smaller clusters, indicated by a decreasing $N_{GC}/N$ value.
 We observe that the dispersal transition occurs for all $P_0$ values tested, where the sharpness of the transition depends on $P_0$.
-Intriguingly, all curves intersect at a common point $v_0^*\approx 1.85$, which serves as a universal crossover independent of $P_0$.
+Intriguingly, all curves intersect at a common point $v_0^*\approx 1.85$, which serves as a crossover independent of $P_0$.
 For $v_0<v_0^*$, $N_{GC}/N$ decreases as $P_0$ increases; when $v_0>v_0^*$, the behavior is flipped and $N_{GC}/N$ increases with $P_0$.
-Based on these observations, we hypothesize that the behavior of $N_{GC}/N$ below and above $v_0^*$ can be described by a universal scaling relation
+Based on these observations, we hypothesize that the behavior of $N_{GC}/N$ below and above $v_0^*$ can be described by a scaling relation